CodeNKoffee/qubit-quantum-computing-game/README.md

 [Insert a GIF or screenshot of your game here once it's developed]

-Quantum Fly is an innovative, interactive game that combines the addictive gameplay of Flappy Bird with cutting-edge face detection technology and quantum computing themes.
+Quantum Fly is an innovative, interactive game that combines the addictive gameplay of Flappy Bird with cutting-edge sound detection technology and (soon to be implemented smiling technology) quantum computing themes.
 Perfect for engaging participants at tech booths or introducing quantum computing concepts in a fun, accessible way.

 ## Table of Contents